Tineyko/Filton-Hutel/README.md

 # About

-Basic GAE project with Jinja templating engine
+Basic GAE guestbook project with Jinja templating engine

 # Usage

 1. Click on Download ZIP
 2. Save on your disk and unzip
 3. Change the application ID in app.yaml
-4. Build something nice ;)
+4. Use :)